Ritalin: Introduction

 The Drug Enforcement Administration (DEA) considers Ritalin to have a high potential for abuse.
 In June 2005, the US Food and Drug Administration issued a series of public health advisories warning that Ritalin and drugs like it may cause visual hallucinations, suicidal thoughts, and psychotic behaviour, as well as aggression or violent behaviour.

 Some will take Ritalin in pill form.
 When crushed into powder, some will snort or inject it.
-With this method, it is absorbed by the body faster and gives an immediate high.
-The drug becomes far more powerful and dangerous taken this way.
+With this method, its absorption by the body is faster and gives an immediate high.
+The drug becomes far more powerful and dangerous when taken this way.

 Ritalin is a small pill with the word “Ciba” on it.
 It is about the size and shape of an aspirin.
-The 5 mg tablets are yellow, 10 mg tablets are green, and the 20 mg tablets are pale yellow.
+The 5 mg tablets are yellow, the 10 are green, and the 20 are pale yellow.

 Ritalin Abuse Signs and Symptoms